stevana/stateful-pbt-with-fakes/README.md

 So we create a new queue of size `1`, put two items (`0` and `1`) into it, and finally we read a value from the queue and this is where the assertion fails.
-Or model returns `0`, because it’s a FIFO queue, but the C code returns `1`.
-The reason for this is that in the C code there’s no error checking, so writing a value to a full queue simply overwrites the oldest value.
-So there’s actually nothing wrong with the implementation, but rather the model is wrong.
-We’ve forgotten a
+Or model returns `0`, because it's a FIFO queue, but the C code returns `1`.
+The reason for this is that in the C code there's no error checking, so writing a value to a full queue simply overwrites the oldest value.
+So there's actually nothing wrong with the implementation, but rather the model is wrong.
+We've forgotten a
 precondition:

 ``` diff